 JOMO IS THE JOY OF MISSING OUT

 JOMO is the Joy of Missing Out.
 It's the joy we find beyond our screens.
 When our values and time spent online align, we flourish.
 When they don't, we flounder.
-At JOMO, we help you bring them to alignment so you can thrive in a digital world.
+At JOMO, we work to help you bring them into alignment so you can thrive in a digital world.

 You love the work that you do but you want to set boundaries so you can live your life.